 The HALOLIFE mask contains a ‘nanofilter’ (made of nanofiber) that is effective for up to 200 hours and claims to capture over 97.9% of airborne particles.
 (The technology was tested in New Zealand in June 2020 by Nelson Labs.)
 The mask is made of 80% polyester and 20% lycra, meaning it’s comfortable and breathable and is compounded with antibacterial and hypoallergenic materials.

 The mask comes with one replaceable halo filter and new ones can be bought for 9.99 EUR for a pack of three.
-The mask comes in several colours and all are equipped with the nanofilter technology.
+The mask comes in several colours and all are equipped with nanofilter technology.

-For those of you that wear glasses, this mask could be a good choice as the latex nose pad (which is also replaceable) prevents air leak and glasses fogging!
+For those of you that wear glasses, this mask could be a good choice as the latex nose pad (which is also replaceable) prevents air leaks and glasses fogging!
 The chin wrap provides an air-tight seal even to those who don’t want to say goodbye to their facial hair.
 The straps are also adjustable so that you can take some pressure off the back of your ears.

 HALOmask also claims to donate a mask to charity with every purchase that you make.
 (You can purchase your HaloLife Mask here via our referral link!)